 Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
-Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk
+Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk.

-The leadership team at Headlands School at will take all concerns reported to the School/College seriously and all complaints will be considered and responded to in-line with the relevant and appropriate process.
+The SLT at Headlands School will take all concerns reported to the School seriously and all complaints will be considered and responded to in-line with the relevant and appropriate process.

-Anything that constitutes an allegation against a member of staff or volunteer or is identified as a low-level concern, will be dealt with in-line with section 16 of this policy.
+Anything that constitutes an allegation against a member of staff or volunteer or is identified as a low-level concern, will be dealt with in-line with Section 18 of this policy.

-8. Early Help
+10. Early Help